numbereself/caracAL/README.md

 ## First run and configuration

 When you first run caracAL it will ask you for your login credentials to adventure.land.
 After you have sucessfully entered them it will ask you to choose a realm and which characters to start.
-Once these questions are answered caracAL will generate a file config.js for you, containing the information you just enetered.
+Once these questions are answered caracAL will generate a file config.js for you, containing the information you just entered.
 The characters you specified will immediately be loaded into caracAL and start farming crabs using the script example.js.

 ### config.js